gtag('event', 'click', { 'event_category': 'PDF Download' });

 One issue which did pop up at one of my appointments was the question of whether I would be able to have children.
 It was all a bit of an unknown then and I remember feeling like a choice was being taken away from me which I hadn’t experienced before.
 When I was an adult and wanted to explore it more, I met with a midwifery consultant who put my mind at rest completely and also explained that the medication I was on was fine to use in pregnancy and breast feeding.

 So I came up with the idea of a garden party which started off as a small idea but just grew and grew.
 It was huge amount of work, but really fun at the same time.
-I’m so grateful to all my family who helped out in the lead up to it and on the day.
 I was amazed at how generous people were with their donations.
 I thought having a target of £500 would be a challenge so to hit over £3.5k was just astounding and so humbling.

 To any young person who is growing up having been through liver transplant, I would say – live life like your just another teenager.
 Those days don’t last for long and they will hold your lasting and some of the most treasured memories.
 Also listen to your consultants… they really do know best!
 Although you might think you know yourself better as a teenager, they’re just trying to look after you for the foreseeable future so pay attention at appointments!